Lvlzer0o/cuddly-fiesta/README.md

 ## Running Tests

-Install requirements and run the test suite using `pytest`:
+Install requirements and run the test suite using `pytest` (the same command used in CI):

 ```bash
 python -m pip install -r requirements.txt